 Bonus Tip: Prep the night before

 The less you have to do before heading out for your workout the better.
 That means you can focus your energy on what you’ll be doing once you start working out vs. running around spending energy getting ready for your workout.
-Since I head to the gym I like to keep my gym bag ready and equipped with my earphones, heart rate monitor, water bottle and Alert Caffeine Gum since it is easily portable.

 I’d love to hear any tips you use to optimize energy for our workouts.
 Just leave them in comments below.